ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 The process of the election consists of the following steps:

 #.
-Create a dedicated community topic visible only to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>`_ forum group.
+Create a dedicated community topic visible only to the `Steering Committee <https://forum.ansible.com/g/SteeringCommittee>`_ forum group.
 #.
 Members interested in being the chairperson nominate themselves in the topic.
 #.
 Conduct anonymous voting in the community topic.
 #.
 Internally and publicly announce the elected candidate.